zkat/protoduck/README.md

 order to "clearly be a duck".

-On top of providing a nice, clear interface for defining these protocols, this module clear, useful errors when implementations are missing something or doing something wrong.
+On top of providing a nice, clear interface for defining these protocols, this module gives clear, useful errors when implementations are missing something or doing something wrong.

 One thing that sets this library apart from others is that on top of defining